VoronDesign/Voron-Hardware/Stealthburner_Toolhead_PCB/README.md

 ![Here](Images/LDO/Octopus_LED_ERCF.png)

 #### For LDO V2 and LDO Trident only (OPTIONAL)
-if you are using the stock XY endstop on the xy joint and you want to use the X endstop header on the toolhead board as an auxiliary port for 3rd fan pin, toolhead mounted chamber thermistor.
+if you are using the stock XY endstop on the xy joint and you want to use the X endstop header on the toolhead board as an auxiliary port for 3rd fan pin OR toolhead mounted chamber thermistor.
 Then there is 1 thing that will need to be done
 ![Here](Images/LDO/Octopus_XES.png)
 the 4 pin wire that is going into the breakout board that come from the XY endstop PCB needs to have its X wire (Blue in the diagram) removed and connected directly to the octopus, This is because the breakout board shares the signal of the X endstop on the toolhead and the gantry, so by removing the X endstop from the breakout and connecting it directly to the octopus you can split that up and use the toolhead header as an auxiliary connection.
 Once you have done that refer to the diagrams above on how to use it